Life Insurance in Canada: Advisor-Guided Insurance Planning

 As a “financially responsible adult”, our own final expenses should be our own responsibility, as such, we shouldn’t burden anyone else by obliging them to pay for funeral and other expenses that may come up as a result of our own death.

 Besides, there are types of life insurance that allow you to accumulate wealth from within the policy like participating whole life and universal life insurance.
 These types of policies can provide you with lifetime coverage and can be used to either supplement your retirement or as a primary source for retirement funds.

-Talk with an Insurance Advisor
+Talk with a Licensed Insurance Advisor

 If you’re not sure if life insurance is right for you, consult with a financial security advisor to find out how much coverage you need and what type of policy would best suit your and your family’s needs.